ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/kafka.md

 As the new engine is experimental, it is not production ready yet.
 There are few known limitations of the implementation:
  - The biggest limitation is the engine doesn't support direct reading from Kafka topic (insertion works, but reading doesn't), thus the direct `SELECT` queries will fail.
  - Rapidly dropping and recreating the table or specifying the same ClickHouse Keeper path to different engines might cause issues.
-As best practice you can use the `{uuid}` to avoid clashing paths.
+As best practice you can use the `{uuid}` in `kafka_keeper_path` to avoid clashing paths.
- - To make repeatable reads possible messages cannot be consumed from multiple partitions on a single thread.
-On the other hand the Kafka consumers has to be polled regularly to keep them alive.
-As a result of these two we decided to only allow creating multiple consumer if `kafka_thread_per_consumer` is enabled, otherwise it is too complicated to avoid issues regarding polling consumers regularly.
+ - To make repeatable reads, messages cannot be consumed from multiple partitions on a single thread.
+On the other hand, the Kafka consumers have to be polled regularly to keep them alive.
+As a result of these two objectives, we decided to only allow creating multiple consumers if `kafka_thread_per_consumer` is enabled, otherwise it is too complicated to avoid issues regarding polling consumers regularly.
  - Consumers created by the new storage engine do not show up in [`system.kafka_consumers`](../../../operations/system-tables/kafka_consumers.md) table.

 **See Also**